fangorntb/cval-lib/docs/2_Sampling_for_the_detection_task_(on-premise).md

 ## Selection Strategy Combination

 A typical combination of sampling strategies is to sequentially select a larger number of samples using the uncertainty strategy and then apply the diversity strategy to this set.
-To simplify the construction of this pipeline, the service allows you to specify a mc_task_id parameter that passes all output values from one sampling step to the next.
+See example of the combination in the demo notebook: https://colab.research.google.com/drive/1f93b-aCv4MacngujLVUcQBJ9T1mJZBKH?usp=sharing#scrollTo=T4E7vYz-U-Cg